jonluca/mimessage/README.md

 # MiMessage

-Welcome to the iMessage Alternative UI project!
-This is an open-source alternative user interface for Apple's native iMessage application, built using TypeScript, Electron, and Kysely.

-MiMessage is a local-only alternative UI for iMessage.
+MiMessage is a free, open source, privacy preserving UI to help search, export and visualize your iMessage conversations.
 It helps export conversations, search conversations, and visualize stats about your conversations.

 ## Installation